yuda03979/TSP_Transformer/README.md

 ### constant n_points

 now the model is only work on 6 points. but the code also support dynamic approach, but needs more computations.

+## Future Directions

+### Upcoming Enhancements:
+- **Mamba**: Exploring its potential for sequence modeling.
+- **Titans**: While not directly applicable to this problem, it may be relevant for future research.
+- **Reinforcement Learning (RL)**: Investigating RL-based approaches for TSP.
+- **Fusion Models**: Integrating image-based input and output representations.

+### Long-Term Research Goals:
+- **Prime Number Optimization**: Investigating transformer-based approaches for prime number-related problems.
+- **Other Mathematical Challenges**: Extending the methodology to other complex mathematical problems.
+---